clinical-meteor/cookbook/cookbook/whitepapers/redwood.methodology.md

 ![Collections & Models](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/whitepapers/redwood/CollectionsAndModels.PNG)

 We can also represent this database architecture vertically, which will offer some benefits as we introduce the Redwood Methodology.

-COLLECTIONS AND MODELS (VERTICAL)

 Compare the above data model with the following, which layers on some application-level CRUD components (Create, Read, Update, Delete, List).
 We essentially define a Microservice as a convention by which data can be persisted between client, server, and database, has some user interface components, and can be consistently rendered across devices.

 ![ActiveCardArchitecture](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/whitepapers/redwood/ActiveCardArchitecture.PNG)